Georgia State University: Sparks Hall

 Sparks Hall was the first building designed and built specifically for the school.
 It was designed by the Atlanta architectural firm of Cooper, Barrett, Skinner, Woodbury, and Cooper.
 Construction took place between 1952 and 1955 and cost about $2 million.
 The first classes were held in the building on April 21, 1955.
 On June 8, 1960, the building was named for George McIntosh Sparks, former president of the college.
 Currently, the building houses Undergraduate Admissions and the Financial Management Center.
 It also primarily houses classrooms and computer laboratory space.

 Housing

 After the 1996 Summer Olympics were held in Atlanta, Georgia State acquired its first on-campus dormitories in the 2,000-bed Olympic Village housing complex located at the southeast corner of Centennial Olympic Park Drive (formerly Techwood Drive) and North Avenue that was used to board Olympic athletes during the Games.
 The Village was later sold to the Georgia Institute of Technology and renamed the North Avenue Apartments.

 University Lofts

-In August 2002, the 450-bed University Lofts opened at the corner of Edgewood Avenue and Courtland Street on the northeast side of campus as housing for undergraduate students and student athletes, as well as students with families and graduate students.
-In 2008, the Lofts were converted into multiperson dormitories as well as apartment style dorms, raising the bed count to its current number of 550 residents in 231 apartments.
+In August 2002, the 450-bed University Lofts opened at the corner of Edgewood Avenue and Courtland Street on the northeast side of campus as housing for undergraduate students and student-athletes, as well as students with families and graduate students.
+In 2008, the Lofts were converted into multiperson dormitories as well as apartment-style dorms, raising the bed counts to its current number of 550 residents in 231 apartments.